tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

+Hi!
+My name is Tigran and I'm an SRE at [Buffer](https://buffer.com).

-I'm interested in developer tools and site-reliability engineering.
-In my free time, I try to write, watch movies and play soccer.
+I'm interested in distributed systems and developer tools.
+In my free time, I try to work on my side-projects, write and play soccer.

 Here are some other things about me that you might want to know: